Television Personalities: Legacy

 The Television Personalities have been widely influential, and were critically acclaimed from their beginnings.
 Bands that have cited them as formative influences include Half Man Half Biscuit, The Pastels, Jesus and Mary Chain, Beat Happening, Nirvana, Tindersticks (who covered the song "You’ll Have To Scream Louder" in 2020), Pavement and MGMT (who wrote the track "Song for Dan Treacy").

 In 2006, music critic Cam Lindsay described Treacy as having "recorded some of the most bizarre, unlistenable and brilliant pop songs in the last three decades".

+In 2018, writer Jed Smith described Treacy as "the U.K.'s answer to Jonathan Richman—but a council estate version, all too familiar with the gritty reality of working-class urban Brits".

 Discography

 Treacy is known for the numerous popular culture references and in-jokes scattered throughout the TVPs' lyrics, album titles and release artwork.
 Most of the references are to (mostly British) cult films, 1960s culture and forgotten or underappreciated musicians and celebrities.

 Albums

 The following is a complete list of the Television Personalities' albums.